+Of the 937 individuals who provided information on the location of their MSF vaccination, most people (97.1%) reported receiving it in their own village.

 Reasons for non vaccination (MSF)

 As outlined in Figure #, 4.1% (95% CI: 2.4–6.9) of children were not vaccinated against measles during the MSF mass vaccination campaign.
 The main reason for this was that the family was away during time of vaccination (n=39).
-One family stated they didn't know their child was eligible for vaccination, while nine families listed “other” as the reason for non-vaccination.
-Figure # provides a detailed overview of the reasons for not vaccinating the child during the MSF vaccination campaign, including a breakdown of reasons listed as “other”.
+Figure # provides a detailed overview of the reasons for not vaccinating the child during the MSF vaccination campaign, including a breakdown of nine reasons listed as “other”.

 Figure 2.
 Reasons for not receiving measles vaccination during the MSF vaccination campaign in Béboto district (N=47) (weighted analysis)